outpost-os/sentry-kernel/doc/concepts/concepts/initial.rst

 In small embedded systems, nearly all services are related to a given hardware backend (graphical stack, cryptographic service, I/O stack, etc.).

-Although, value-added functions should be decorelated from hardware-related function, while the last is able to deliver an interface to such a hardware through an abstracted API.
+Although, value-added functions should be decorelated from hardware-related functions, while the latter is able to deliver an interface to such a hardware through an abstracted API.
 This model allows two things:

-   * The Value Added developer do not always need to be expert in hardware related functions to implement the effective VA.
+   * The Value Added developer does not always need to be expert in hardware related functions to implement the effective VA.

-   * Harware-related micro-services are fully reusable functions that can be reusables and shared between projects.
+   * Hardware-related micro-services are fully reusable functions that can be reusables and shared between projects.
 Theses services can be integrated based on two modes:

       * **library model**: the hardware driver delivers a portable, easy to understand upper API